St. Luke Byzantine Catholic Church

 Contact Fr.
 Michael to offer a Divine Liturgy or Panachida for a deceased loved one.

-The Feast of the Entrance of the Theokokos is celebrated on November 21.
+The Synaxis of the Theotokos is celebrated on December 26.

 Liturgies:

-The Feast of Archangel Michael and Angels is celebrated on November 8.
+The Feast of the Saint Stephen is celebrated on December 27.

 Liturgies: